Neighborhoods & Destinations

 Beyond the Falls

 Take a 15 minute drive from the falls along the scenic Niagara Gorge to the picturesque village of Lewiston.
 Concerts and other fun events take place throughout the year.
 On your way you’ll see the Niagara Power Vista visitors center featuring exhibits on energy and electricity – science fun for all ages.
-Housed in the Castellani Art Museum on the campus of Niagara University, Freedom Crossing depicts the people, places and events of the Undergound Railroad Movement in this region.
+Check out the Castellani Art Museum on the campus of Niagara University, Freedom Crossing is a statue in Lewiston that is also worth a trip.
 At the scenic convergence of the Niagara River and Lake Ontario you’ll find the historic Village of Youngstown.
 Old Fort Niagara takes you back in time with original 18th century buildings, living history programs, exhibits and more.
 Both villages enjoy their waterfront with outdoor activities such as fishing, sailing and jet boating.
 Speaking of water, Lockport is the city that holds the famous Flight of Five locks of the original Erie Canal.
 From early May to October, Lockport Locks & Erie Canal Cruises offer narrated cruises which includes “locking through” and being raised the 49 foot elevation of the Niagara Escarpment in the only double set of locks on the Erie Canal.
 New to Lockport is the Challenger Learning Center.
 Its theme of space travel is aimed at inspiring children to take an interest in science and technology.
 Plans are coming together for a space station room complete with simulators.

 Make your stay an international experience.
 Travel between the U.S. and Canada is quick and easy via three conveniently located bridges: The Peace Bridge, situated where Lake Erie flows into the Niagara River, connects downtown Buffalo to Fort Erie, Ontario.
 The scenic Rainbow Bridge, rising high above the Niagara Gorge, joins the U.S. and Canada at Niagara Falls.
 The Lewiston-Queenston Bridge, north of the cataracts, offers a quick, safe and scenic passage between the two nations.
 A nominal fee is charged per automobile; individuals may walk or ride a bicycle for a lesser charge.